bjmt/quaqc/README.md

 ### CRAM

 As far as I can tell CRAM files work fine as well, as long as the reference is available locally.
-See the notes in the installation instructions section about compiling quaqc with libcurl if you need to work with CRAMs depending on remote references.
+See the notes in the installation instructions about compiling quaqc with libcurl if you need to work with CRAMs depending on remote references.